P05B1

 A faulty thermostat causing abnormal coolant stratification.

-A recently replaced sensor that is the wrong specification or improperly seated.
+A recently replaced sensor of the wrong specification or improperly seated.

 Symptoms drivers notice